SimonXX/Workwise_FullstackApplication/README.md

 ---

-For development and testing purposes, the database password is exposed in the configuration to simplify the database setup and container initializati: *Remember to change it to a strong password before deploying to production*.
+For development and testing purposes, the database password is exposed in the configuration to simplify the database setup and container initializati: *Remember to change it to a strong password*.

 ## Additional Information